Employment

 - other responsibilities related to the undergraduate program

-- A cover letter discussing how this position relates to your overall career plans
+- A cover letter indicating how the position relates to your overall career plans

 Equal Opportunity Statement: